1999 American League Division Series: Game 2

 In Game 2, the Red Sox blew another lead.
-Behind Bret Saberhagen, the Red Sox built a 1–0 lead when José Offerman singled home Trot Nixon in the third off Indians starter Charles Nagy, but the Indians struck back and essentially put the game away in the bottom half.
+Behind Bret Saberhagen, the Red Sox built a 1–0 lead when José Offerman singled home Trot Nixon in the third off Indians starter Charles Nagy.
+Nagy allowed only this run over seven strong innings.
+The Indians struck back and essentially put the game away in the bottom half.
 Omar Vizquel gave the Indians the lead when he tripled home Sandy Alomar Jr. and Kenny Lofton.
 Roberto Alomar doubled Vizquel home, and, after an out and a Jim Thome walk, Harold Baines hit a three-run home run to make it 6–1.
 That marked the end for Saberhagen.
 Next inning, the Indians loaded the bases off John Wasdin on two walks and a hit when Alomar's sacrifice fly scored Travis Fryman.
-After a walk re-loaded the bases, Thome's grand slam capped the scoring at 11–1 Indians, who were now one win away from the ALCS.
+After a walk re-loaded the bases, Thome's grand slam capped the scoring at 11–1 Indians, who were now one win away from the ALCS for the third straight year.